 A SIP phone is a voice-over-IP (VoIP) endpoint that uses the Session Initiation Protocol (SIP) to manage voice or video calls over an IP network.
 Unlike legacy analog phones that connect through the PSTN, SIP phones rely on IP connectivity to reach other devices and services.

-SIP phone systems work by connecting phones to a SIP service provider or PBX, which may be run on-premises (a data center you run) or hosted in the cloud (a data center run by someone else).
-Each phone registers with the server and is assigned a unique extension or direct-dial number.
+SIP phone systems connect SIP phones to a SIP service provider or an IP PBX.
+That PBX can be on-premises (in your own data center) or cloud-hosted (in a provider’s data center).
+Each phone registers with the server and is assigned an extension and or a direct-dial number.

-Depending on the network architecture, SIP traffic can be routed over the public internet, MPLS, VPN tunnels, or private fiber.
+Depending on your network design, SIP and RTP can traverse the public internet, MPLS, VPN tunnels, or private fiber.

 Different environments call for different SIP telephone types.
 Here are the most common options:

-Some hard SIP phone systems support video calling.
-These devices include integrated cameras and video codecs (e.g., H.264) and are typically used in executive offices, telemedicine, or high-touch customer interactions.
+Some SIP endpoints support video calling, usually through dedicated devices with built-in cameras and video codecs (such as H.264).
+These are often used in executive offices, telemedicine, and high-touch customer interactions where face-to-face communication matters.

 Let’s explore common SIP phone examples and where businesses deploy them: